|

 on the table; Eowyn bowed her head in embarrassment.

-"Secondly," Legolas continued, "I would like each
+"Secondly," Legolas continued, "I would like to

-of your comments and suggestionsMarch Warden?"
+hear your comments and suggestionsMarch Warden?"

 Haldir looked at the map.
 "I say we take a force of fifty